-For stupid legal reasons, l' Herdeleau is now L'Art de L'Eau for 2011.
+For stupid legal reasons, l' Herdeleau is now L'Art de L'Eau in 2011.

-It was delicious, and while tasting, Michel explained that he harvests different parcels based on maturity levels, so it's done plot by plot rather than grape by grape.
+It was delicious.
+While tasting, Michel explained that he harvests different parcels based on maturity levels, so the work is done plot by plot rather than grape by grape.

 "This is what led us to do blends.
-The soils have way more importance than the varietals."
+The soils carry way more importance than the grapes."

-The 3 grapes in l'Art de L'Eau (Pineau D'Aunis, Gamay, Cab Franc) happen to be amongst the red grapes with the highest amount of tartaric acid, which is usually confuses with tannin.
+The 3 grapes in l'Art de L'Eau (Pineau D'Aunis, Gamay, Cab Franc) happen to be amongst the red grapes with the highest amount of tartaric acid, which is usually confused with tannin.
 Hmmmm.....

 We also tasted this sous-voile, Vin Jaune style Sauvignon that was the bomb.

 Vinification: Pétillant naturel made in méthode ancestrale.
 No filtration or added SO2.